Sellwood Sewer Extension Project

 Active

-Environmental Services is designing a sewer project to extend the public sewer system throughout the Sellwood-Moreland neighborhoods.
+Environmental Services is constructing a project to extend the public sewer system throughout the Sellwood-Moreland neighborhoods.
 This work is part of the City’s effort to provide property owners a way to directly and independently connect to the sewer system to meet current plumbing code.

 On this Page